mickelson/attract/Layouts.md

     fe.add_sound( name )

-Add a small sound sample for the layout to play.
-The entire file is loaded into memory.
+Add an audio file to play.

 Parameters:

-   * name - the name of the sound file located in the layout directory.
+   * name - the name of the audio file.

 Return Value: